sourcegraph/handbook/content/departments/engineering/dev/process/incidents/playbooks/ci.md

 #### Actions

 1. Escalate by creating an incident (`/incident` on Slack).
-1. Get some help by pinging `@devinfra-support` on Slack in the #buildkite-main or #devinfra channels.
+1. Get some help by pinging `@dev-infra-support` on Slack in the #buildkite-main or #discuss-dev-infra channels.

 ### Spotted a flake